-Clean TeQ is continuing to develop the proprietary CIF® technology, with a focus on developing methods of dealing with brine by-products in tertiary wastewater treatment harmless nitrogen gas.
-Clean Bio® can be used as a standalone technology or in conjunction with the CIF® technology to provide
+Clean TeQ is also actively progressing its encapsulated bacterial technology, Clean Bio®, which can effectively manage the concentrated by-products from CIF® treated waste water.
+Encapsulated bacterial technology provides a way of converting residual nutrients such as ammonia and nitrate to harmless nitrogen gas.
+Clean Bio® can be used as a standalone technology or in conjunction with the CIF® technology to provide a complete solution for nutrient reduction.